kent-map/dickens/docs/dickens-folkestone.md

 Storey, Graham and K. J. Fielding, eds. ''The Pilgrim Edition: The Letters of Charles Dickens.''
 Volume 5: 1847-1849.
 Oxford: Clarendon Press, 1977.

-Storey, Graham, Kathleen Tillotson and Nina Burgis, eds. ''The Pilgrim Edition: The Letters of Charles Dickens.''
-Volume 6: 1850-1852.
+Storey, Graham, Kathleen Tillotson and Nina Burgis, eds. _The Pilgrim Edition: The Letters of Charles Dickens.
+Volume 6: 1850-1852_.
 Oxford: Clarendon Press, 1988.

-Storey, Graham, Kathleen Tillotson and Angus Easson, eds. ''The Pilgrim Edition: The Letters of Charles Dickens.''
-Volume 7: 1853-1855.
+Storey, Graham, Kathleen Tillotson and Angus Easson, eds. _The Pilgrim Edition: The Letters of Charles Dickens.
+Volume 7: 1853-1855_.
 Oxford: Clarendon Press, 1993.

 Unattributed.
-‘The Rise of the Pavilion Hotel’. ''Holbein Visitors’ List and Folkestone Journal.''
-29 April 1891.
+‘The Rise of the Pavilion Hotel’. _Holbein Visitors’ List and Folkestone Journal._   29 April 1891.
 13, 15.albio.
-''